kvz/bash3boilerplate/README.md

 ## Contributing

 Feel free to fork this project.
-We will happily merge bug fixes or other improvements.
+I'll happily merge bug fixes or other improvements.

 ## Versioning

-BASH3 Boilerplate implements the Semantic Versioning guidelines.
+This project implements the Semantic Versioning guidelines.

 Releases will be numbered with the following format: